mbaumer/us_hep_funding/docs/_states/ND.md

 ## HEP Grants
 ```
-This state received no SC HEP grants from 2012-2019
+This state received no SC HEP grants from 2012-2020
 ```
 ## SC Contracts
 ```
-This state received no SC contracts from 2012-2019
+This state received no SC contracts from 2012-2020
 ```
 ## NSF MPS Grants
-In the past 8 years, this state has received:
+In the past 9 years, this state has received:
-26 NSF MPS grants, totalling <b> $5,937,485</b>
+28 NSF MPS grants, totalling <b> $6,578,682</b>
 ```
   Year  Institution                      Amount ($)
 ------  -----------------------------  ------------
+  2019  North Dakota State University       171,528
+  2019  University Of North Dakota          469,669
   2018  North Dakota State University       930,030
   2018  University Of North Dakota          330,000
   2017  University Of North Dakota          572,940